Widening budget deficit casts fresh gloom on economy

 BoE policymakers say they are reluctant to approve more asset purchases to boost the economy, in part because they are concerned that weak productivity means further stimulus is likely to translate into inflation rather than growth.

 News from the corporate sector has been mixed.
-British bicycles-to-car-parts group Halfords posted a 23 percent slump in first half profit earlier on Wednesday, though clothing retailer Arcadia reported a 25 percent rise in underlying profit, albeit on flat full-year sales.
+Bicycles-to-car-parts group Halfords (HFD.L) posted a 23 percent slump in first half profit earlier on Wednesday, though clothing retailer Arcadia reported a 25 percent rise in underlying profit, albeit on flat full-year sales.

 The government will be eyeing any upturn in corporate profits closely.
 For Osborne to meet his 2012/13 borrowing goals, public sector net borrowing needs to fall 1.2 percent to 120 billion pounds, but so far it is 7.4 percent higher than at the same point in 2011, the statistics office said.